 What is an Appeal?

-An appeal is a request to review a decision regarding the progress of the appellant on their programme of study.
-Students initiate an appeal through an appeal form.
+An appeal is a student's request for a formal review of a decision affecting their academic progress of the appellant on their programme of study.
+Students initiate an appeal by completing an appeal form.
 Appeal applications must be supported by relevant evidence.

 The reasons students can make an appeal are detailed on the appeal form.
 Most commonly, students would be eligible to appeal if you have been formally withdrawn by GSM London or for one of the reasons below: